gtlaflair/rcrtan/cran-comments.md

 ## Resubmission

+This is a second resubmission.
+In this version, I have:

+* Omitted the redundant "R Functions for" in the Title field of the DESCRIPTION
+* Omitted the redudnant "This package provides R functions for" in the Description field of the DESCRIPTION
+* Added a CITATION file that includes a formatted reference for Brown & Hudson (2002), it's ISBN, and a URL to the book

+## Resubmission

 This is a resubmission.
 In this version, I have:

 * Removed the .bib file that was causing a NOTE